-Midterm exam: 25%

-Cumulative final exam: 30%

-Quizzes (weekly): 20%

-Research Project/Presentation 15%

-Group Activities, Assignments and Participation: 10%.
+Two midterm exams: 20% each Cumulative final exam: 30% Film reviews: 10% Research Project/Presentation 10% Group Activities, Assignments and Participation: 10%.

 - List of films to be reviewed will be provided separately.
 All videos are accessible online through the Marriott Library. - Assignments will vary but primarily focus on important subjects from the text and lectures.
 Though these will be graded they are primarily meant to prepare you for exams.
 These will be due prior to each exam - Research Project/Presentation- Groups of 2-3 will create and find a research project extending a comparative question/subject or related field from the film review or money and banking.
-This aspect of the course will be finalized as class numbers form. - Quizzes (4) will be given to check for reading and class comprehension.
-The best way to prepare for these is to study the suggested assignment questions.
-Quizzes will be vary between in class and online via canvas.
+This aspect of the course will be finalized as class numbers form.